usmansaleem/signers_docker_compose/web3signer-hashicorp/README.md

 - Generate and insert BLS Keys into Hashicorp Vault to be loaded via yaml config files.
 Generated in `./web3signer/config/keys` directory.
+- Generate and insert BLS Keys into Hashicorp Proxy to be loaded via yaml config files.
+Generated in `./web3signer/config/keys` directory.
 - Generate (Light) BLS keystores and password files to be loaded via yaml config files.
 Generated in `./web3signer/config/keys` directory.
 - Generate (Light) BLS Keystores and password files to be bulkloaded.
 Generated in `./web3signer/config/keystores`